The ORBIT methodology in practice — where theory meets execution

 Sean Ellis's product-market fit test: if 40%+ of users say "very disappointed" without your product, you likely have fit.
 Below that, keep iterating

-Toyota receives over 700,000 improvement suggestions per year — and implements most of them
+Toyota receives over 700,000 improvement suggestions per year — and implements most of them (historical figure)

 The methodology is proven.
 How does it scale?

-↓ ESSAY V: THE ENTERPRISE
+↓ ESSAY VI: THE ENTERPRISE

 Stay updated with the latest essays and insights